EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Headings

 To add headings into your document simply add a hashtag (**#**) and a **space** before your desired heading.
-The more hashtags you add before your heading, the smaller your heading will become e.g. they will become like subheadings to your bigger headings.
+The more hashtags you add before your heading the smaller your heading will become, they will become like subheadings to your bigger headings.

 <p>&nbsp;</p>